quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 there are also many reasons why you might adjust it, so we showcase an example of that here!

 !!!
-QUESTION

-    What would be the benefit of changing the key to the counted word, in this case?
+QUESTION "Why change the key to the word being counted?"

     This key change would enable calculating _total word counts over time_ from this topic without additional data transformations (a more advanced operation).